pkp/pkp-docs/learning-ojs/en/authoring.md

 ![](./assets/learning-ojs3.1-au-dashboard-new-3-contrib-new.png)

-If the categories are enabled in the journal you are submitting to, you will be able to select a category their manuscript submission, if it applies.
+If the categories are enabled in the journal you are submitting to, you will be able to select a category for the manuscript submission, if it applies.

 ![](./assets/learning-ojs-authoring-category.png)